-- Site Rating: P2 unless under instructor supervision
+- Site Rating: P2+ or P1 under direct instructor supervision

 - Site Support: Site is paid for, managed and maintained by the Northwest Paragliding Club.
-All pilots are requested to have an NWPC membership or membership in a sister western Washington USHPA chapter.
-60 day Visiting Pilot Memberships are available.
+Washington State DNR (Department of Natural Resources) expects that all pilots flying Tiger are NWPC members.
+Visiting Pilot Memberships are available.

 - Best months to fly: April - August, but flyable all year.

 - Best times to fly: Given an 8:30 PM sunset, thermals are best from 1-4pm.
 Glass offs often run from 5 to 8:30 pm.

 - Pilots can hike up or ride the Tiger Shuttle (see https://TigerShuttle.com for schedule and info)

 - North Launch Weather Station Updated Every 5min.
 Click Here

 - LZ Weather Station Updated Every 1min.
 Click Here